The Fika Project

-The aim of European Cultural Leadership/The Fika Project (project website) is to develop an educational program that provides an increase in capacity, skills and knowledge for emerging leaders in the European cultural field.
+The aim of European Cultural Leadership/The Fika Project was to develop an educational program that provided an increase in capacity, skills and knowledge for emerging leaders in the European cultural field.

 There exists pressing need in the cultural sector, especially in its relationship with wider civil society, to develop the capacity to provide relevant analysis and to create developmental and change processes in cooperation with other players.

 The European cultural field has continuously been in the midst of dramatic cultural, social, and economic change over the past several years.
 Globalization, migration and digitization are some of the surrounding factors precipitating such change and affecting the conditions under which art and culture exist today: welfare models and old funding systems are in decline; traditional borders between the artist and the audience are being scrutinized; established cultural institutions are struggling with underfunded budgets, as well as with a declining audience base.
 Future leaders in European cultural organizations and projects will need the capacity to meet these challenges in order to navigate the stormy and unpredictable waters of modern Europe.

 Nätverkstan in Göteborg (Sweden) initiated a study in 2009 to learn more about Swedish cultural leadership.
 The findings highlighted 5 areas of deficit for the Swedish cultural sector with regard to leadership: